 - Higher deductibles, lower premiums.
 By raising your deductible, say from $250 to $500 for liability insurance (covers medical costs caused by you in an accident), you can save several hundreds of dollars in premiums.
 Also, you can save by lowering the limits of coverage.
 So, instead of carrying 100/300 ($100,000 of coverage per person/$300,000 per accident) of liability insurance, you can decrease this coverage to 50/100 ($50,000 per person/$100,000 maximum.
 But make sure you carry the state-required minimums for legal operation of your car and that you carry enough insurance to adequately protect you if the worst-case scenario happened.

 - Avoid scams and shop around.
 On campuses, you will often see signs promising “Auto Insurance for $29” or for a similar ridiculously low rate.
 Avoid these tempting offers.
 Typically, these are covers for a fraud or a non-admitted company to your states’ insurance pool.

 Should you have a wreck and you are covered by one of these scams, you are left footing the bill, even if you have a piece of paper from the company promising you coverage.

 It can pay to shop around and do your homework.
 Either call or surf the Web site of your state’s insurance commission to gather a list of legally licensed insurance companies.
 Also, search online and by phone to compare premiums.

-If these methods don’t save you enough money to afford your car, then you may need to swallow your pride and turn the keys over to someone else.
+These methods should net you some savings on your car expenses, but if you still don’t save you enough money to afford your car, then you may need to swallow your pride and turn the keys over to someone else.
 You’ll save plenty of money by walking, riding a bus, catching a ride with a friend, or riding a bike.
 It may not be so glamorous on a date, but at least you can afford to pay for dinner.